staceybright/training-library/source/computer_setup.rst

 SSBREL cannot be updated with ``ur_update``.
 Even on ``SSBX`` and ``SSBDEV``, ``ur_update`` only updates parts of the Ureka install.
 (TODO: which?)

 On to the training exercises!
 ================================

 The next chapters explain useful tools with exercises interspered with the text.
 Save the results of your exercises as you go; you will submit them to your trainer once you've completed the section.
 If you get stuck, you can always ask your trainer for help!

 Wondering who your trainer is for a particular section?
-Check the Confluence wiki page for your training group.
+Check the `Confluence wiki page <https://confluence.stsci.edu/display/INSRIA/RIA+training>`_ for your training group (find your training group in the sidebar, after expanding the "RIA training" category).
 Other current RIAs have also done this training, so they're a good resource for quick questions if your trainer is busy.

 Without further ado, it's time to learn about :doc:`archives`.

+.. rubric:: Footnotes

+.. [#externalhelpdesk] There's an *external* helpdesk too, help@stsci.edu.
+For IT issues, though, you want the internal one.
+The external one is for astronomers to ask questions about things like the archive, SSB software, data characteristics, and the like.